Bart D. Ehrman: Scholarship and writings

 Much of Ehrman's early scholarship addressed the Greek manuscript tradition of the New Testament and the ways theological controversy shaped textual transmission.
 His The Orthodox Corruption of Scripture argues that some scribal changes reflect early Christological debates.
 His Forgery and Counterforgery analyzes literary deceit and ancient charges of pseudepigraphy in early Christian polemics.

 Ehrman has written for broader audiences on the historical Jesus and the development of Christian belief.
 Jesus: Apocalyptic Prophet of the New Millennium presents Jesus as a first-century Jewish apocalyptic preacher.
 Did Jesus Exist? defends the historical existence of Jesus against mythicist claims.
 Heaven and Hell: A History of the Afterlife and Journeys to Heaven and Hell study ancient afterlife traditions and their reception in early Christianity.
 Armageddon: What the Bible Really Says about the End examines the Book of Revelation and modern apocalyptic interpretation.
-Simon & Schuster lists a forthcoming book, Love Thy Stranger, to be released on March 24, 2026.
+Simon & Schuster released Love Thy Stranger on March 24, 2026.